Lillard scores 22 in return from injury, Blazers top Wizards - WHIZ News

 Wizards: After providing a spark off the bench Tuesday, Jerome Robinson got a start in this one.
 “I wanted to give other guys that started a role off the bench and just see how that goes,” coach Scott Brooks said.
 “He’s got a lot of opportunities the remainder of the season to see if we can get better.
 I thought his defense was a big spark coming back from a big deficit.
 We need it.
 We need all of the defenders we can possibly get.”
 The Wizards are ranked last in the NBA in defensive rating.

-Trail Blazers: The Blazers got Lillard back, but coach Terry Stotts would like to see McCollum’s strong play continue with their All-Star healthy.
+Trail Blazers: Even with Lillard back, Stotts would like to see McCollum’s strong play continue with his All-Star teammate healthy.
 “The impressive thing was he took a leadership role on the court,” Stotts said of McCollum.
 “He scored when he had to, he assisted, he did things you would want him to do.
 I think one of our goals, not only this year but next year, to make that happen more often even when Dame is on the court.
 It was good to see him do that and hopefully it can happen more often.”
 In the six games he played without Lillard, McCollum averaged 33.3 points, eight assists and five rebounds.

 UP NEXT